ktor-doc-jp/ktor-doc-jp/quickstart/guides/3chat.md

 Now that we have a set of connections, we can iterate over them and use the session to send the frames we need.
-Everytime a user send a message, we are going to propagate to all the connected clients.
+Everytime a user sends a message, we are going to propagate to all the connected clients.

 ```kotlin
 routing {